Drafting Sales Contracts in Northern Cyprus

 - Price and Payment Schedule.
 Recording the total cost, payment currency, deposit amount, installment deadlines, and penalties for late payments.

-- Transfer Terms and Procedure.
-Clear date for handover of keys and conditions under which ownership passes to the buyer.
+- Timeline and Transfer Procedure.
+Clear date for handing over keys and the conditions under which ownership transfers to the buyer.

 - Rights and Obligations.
-Regulation of actions by the parties until the title (ownership rights) is obtained.
+Regulation of the parties’ actions until the title (ownership rights) is obtained.

-- Warranties and Liability.
-Penalties for delayed handover and developer’s warranty obligations for construction quality (structure, finishing, hidden defects).
+- Guarantees and Liability.
+Penalties for delayed handover and the developer’s warranty obligations regarding construction quality (structure, finishing, hidden defects).

 - Force Majeure.
-Exhaustive list of unavoidable circumstances releasing parties from liability (e.g., natural disasters or changes in legislation).
+Exhaustive list of circumstances beyond control, exempting from liability (e.g., natural disasters or legislative changes).

 - Dispute Resolution.
-Indication of jurisdiction, procedures for pre-trial settlement, and the court that will handle potential conflicts.
+Indication of jurisdiction, pre-trial settlement procedures, and the court that will hear potential conflicts.

 - Additional Conditions.
-Specific agreements, such as furnishing, household appliances, or air conditioning units.
+Specific agreements, such as provision of furniture, appliances, or air conditioners.

 Professional Assistance

-Drafting a contract yourself or using downloaded templates can result in refusal to register the transaction or financial loss.
-DeJure Consulting prepares contracts that undergo professional linguistic and legal adaptation.
-We guarantee that documents comply with current Northern Cyprus legislation, ensuring the legal security of your investments.
+Drafting a contract independently or using downloaded templates may lead to refusal of registration or loss of funds.
+DeJure Consulting develops agreements that undergo professional linguistic and legal adaptation.
+We guarantee that the documents comply with the current legal requirements of Northern Cyprus, ensuring the legal security of your investments.

 Book a call